GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 The Holy Bible. (n.d.).
 Genesis 3:19, Ecclesiastes 12:7, and Isaiah 11:6–9 (Masoretic Text, transliteration assistance by Copilot, 2025).
 Retrieved via AI-supported biblical study tool.

 Ethics Note: All Holy Bible quotes are drawn from public-domain scripture, with language refinement assisted by Microsoft's Copilot based on the Masoretic Text.
 I am not introducing new theological interpretation—just improving readability for my own understanding.

 ====================

-These two verses bracket the life-cycle of our bodies:

-• Genesis 3:19 reminds us that from the soil we came
-• Ecclesiastes 12:7 tells us that, in death, our bodies (the dust) go back to that soil

 Galaxy Cradle 🚧Citations Needed🚧
 ===